 - Rock solid synthetic grip keeps you in control when shaping volleys.

 - Beautifully balanced throughout.

-- Spin control and ability to direct your volley is better than ever.
+- The spin control and ability to direct your volley are better than ever.

 - Balance and control are generally excellent.
-Grip is firm and comfortable.
+The grip is firm and comfortable.

 - The relocated sweet spot increases power without sacrificing finesse.